-Grade Overall course A Demonstrates the ability to synthesize and apply the principles of various topics in molecular biology learnt in the course, to novel situations and/or in novel ways, in a manner that would surpass the normal expectation at this level, and typical of standards that may be common at higher levels of study or research.
+Grade Overall course A Demonstrates the ability to synthesize and apply the principles of various Л topics in molecular biology learnt in the course, to novel situations and/or in novel ways, in a manner that would surpass the normal expectation at this level, and typical of standards that may be common at higher levels of study or research.
 Has the ability to express the synthesis of ideas or application in a clear and cogent manner.
 A- Demonstrates the ability to state and apply the principles of various topics in molecular biology learnt in the course to familiar and standard situations in a manner that is logical and comprehensive.
 Has the ability to express the knowledge or application with clarity. В Demonstrates the ability to state and partially apply the principles of various topics in molecular biology learnt in the course to most (but not all) familiar and standard situations in a manner that is usually logically persuasive.
 Has the ability to express the knowledge or application in a satisfactory and unambiguous way. С Demonstrates the ability to state and apply the principles of various topics in molecular biology learnt in the course to most (but not all) familiar and standard situations in a manner that is mostly correct and somewhat fragmented.
 Has the ability to express the separate pieces of knowledge satisfactory.
-D Demonstrates the ability to state and sometimes apply the principles of various topics in molecular biology learnt in the course to some simple and familiar situations in a manner that is broadly correct in its essentials Has the ability to state the knowledge or application in simple terms.
-F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
+D Demonstrates the ability to state and sometimes apply the principles of various - topics in molecular biology learnt in the course to some simple and familiar situations in a manner that is broadly correct in its essentials Has the ability to state the knowledge or application in simple terms.
+This the ability to state the knowledge of application in simple terms.
+F Unsatisfactory performance on a number of learning outcomes, OR failure to • meet specified assessment requirements. nicet specified assessment requirements.